AtharEzz/google-advanced-data-analytics-portfolio/README.md

 - Credit card tips average $2.73 vs. $0.00 for cash - cash tips not recorded in the system, creating a measurement gap
 - Both vendors (Creative Mobile Technologies, VeriFone) have nearly identical mean total amounts (~$16.30)
 - Trip distance and total_amount identified as the two strongest variables for predictive modeling

+**EDA:**
+- 75% of all NYC taxi trips are under 3.06 miles and cost $17.80 or less - the market is dominated by short, affordable rides
+- Busiest months: March and October; slowest: July and August
+- Highest revenue days: Thursday ($57,182) and Friday ($55,819); lowest: Sunday ($48,624)
+- Negative fares, zero-distance trips with costs, and invalid RateCodeID values (e.g., 99) confirmed as cleaning priorities
+- Datetime columns converted to proper format - trip duration now calculable as a modeling feature
+- Tableau scatter plot built showing trip_distance vs total_amount relationship for stakeholder communication

 ---